 |Medical provider tells patient its service is covered by patient's insurance, which later denies claim||Ask medical provider to resubmit claim using proper or different coding.
 Consult lawyer if you believe medical provider's statement about your coverage had fraudulent intent|

 In situations where the medical provider sends you a bill in a timely manner and indicates the insurance company did not paid its claim, you are likely responsible for paying the bill and making sure any errors in the insurance claim are corrected.
 In situations like these, the medical provider’s attempts to collect on this debt and it placing the item on your credit reports are likely acceptable practices.
-You need to negotiate a resolution with the medical provider if you want these items removed from your credit reports.
+You need to negotiate a resolution with the medical provider.